 If you are visiting other National Parks, you may be better off buying a National Parks Pass.
 Good for one year from the month you purchase, the pass gives you admission into every National Park, including additional National Park Service sites.
-We bought one since we visited Yellowstone and did a Utah National Parks Road Trip, and it saved us a lot of money.
+We bought one when we visited Yellowstone and did a Utah National Parks Road Trip.
+It ended up saving us a lot of money.
 You can learn more about the pass and buy it here.

 WHEN IS THE BEST TIME TO VISIT GRAND TETON NATIONAL PARK WITH KIDS?